Odd Taxi: Novel

 A novel adaptation by Manabu Wakui, based on Kazuya Konomoto's script, was released on July 6, 2021.
 The novel is a retelling of several key moments of the anime from the point of view of different characters.

-Film
+Films

 On December 25, 2021, an anime film adaptation titled Odd Taxi: In the Woods was announced.
 The cast and staff from the series returned to reprise their roles.
 It was released in Japan on April 1, 2022.

+Two compilation films of the series were released in September 2025.

 Stage play

 A stage play, subtitled Diamond wa Kizutsukanai (は傷つかない, Daiyamondo wa Kizutsukanai), was originally scheduled to run at the Shibuya Cultural Center Owada's Denshō Hall from July 7–18, 2022; however, it was delayed due to the COVID-19 pandemic and later ran the at the Otemachi Mitsui Hall in Tokyo from January 25–31, 2023, and at the Cool Japan Park Osaka TT Hall in Osaka on February 4 and 5 of that same year.
+It starred Yui Oguri as Rui Nikaidо, Nonoka Yamaguchi as Yuki Mitsuya, Hitomi Suzuki as Shiho Ichimura, and Hiyori Hamagishi as Sakura Wadagaki.